Invertible Manifold Learning for Dimension Reduction

 \subsection{Method Comparison}

-\paragraph{Configurations of datasets.} The NLDR performance and its inverse process are verified on both synthetic and real world datasets.
-As shown in Table \ref{table:A_2_introduction}, we list the \textbf{type} of the dataset, the \textbf{class} number of clusters, the \textbf{input} dimension $m$, the \textbf{target} dimension $s'$, the \textbf{intrinsic} dimension $d$ which is only an approximation for the real world dataset, the sample number of \textbf{train} and \textbf{test}, and the \textbf{logistic} classification performance on the latent representation.
-Among them, Swiss roll serves as an ideal example of information-lossless NLDR; Spheres serves as an excessive case of NLDR compared to half spheres; four image datasets with increasing difficulties are used to analyze complex situations in real world scenarios.
-Besides, the lower bound and upper bound of the intrinsic dimension of real-world datasets are approximated by \citep{2005-ICML-instinct} and AE-based INN \citep{2019-GCPR-auto_INN}.
-Specifically, the upper bound can be found the grid search of different bottlenecks of the INN, and we report the bottleneck size of each dataset when the reconstruction MSE loss is almost unchanged.
+\textbf{Configurations of datasets.} \quad The NLDR performance and its inverse process are verified on both synthetic and real-world datasets.
+As shown in Tab. \ref{table:A_2_introduction}, we list the \textbf{type} of the dataset, the \textbf{class} number of clusters, the \textbf{input} dimension $m$, the \textbf{target} dimension $s'$, the \textbf{intrinsic} dimension $d$ which is only an approximation for the real-world dataset, the number of \textbf{train} and \textbf{test} samples, and the \textbf{logistic} classification performance on the raw input space.
+Among them, Swiss roll serves as an ideal example of information-lossless NLDR; Spheres, whose target dimension $s^{'}$ is lower than the intrinsic dimension $s$, serves as an extreme case of NLDR compared to Half-spheres; four image datasets with increasing difficulties are used to analyze complex situations in real-world scenarios.
+Additionally, the lower bound and upper bound of the intrinsic dimension of real-world datasets are approximated by \cite{2005-ICML-instinct} and AE-based INN \cite{2019-GCPR-auto_INN}.
+Specifically, the upper bound can be found by the grid search of different bottlenecks of the INN, and we report the bottleneck size of each dataset when the reconstruction MSE loss is almost unchanged. \tabcolsep{5.0pt}